-Cities selected for this program will take advantage of a year's worth of expert advice provided by people with decades of sustainability expertise.
+Cities selected for this program will be able to take advantage of a full year of personalized advice and consulting provided by individuals with decades of sustainability expertise.

-Cities can benefit from the advice of experts with decades worth of experience in the following fields:
+Cities can benefit from the advice of experts in the following fields (among others):

 - Creating active transportation networks.